mohammednazim007/call-center-services/README.md

-# Call Center Next
+# Calling app marketing template.

 ## Overview

-Call Center Next is a modern, efficient, and user-friendly call center application designed to streamline communication and enhance productivity.
+Call Center Konvo is a modern, efficient, and user-friendly calling application designed to streamline communication and enhance productivity.
 It offers a range of features including high-quality video calls, user-friendly messaging, enhanced privacy, manageable notifications, and efficient performance.

 ## Features